Brooke Vincent

-Brooke Levi Vincent (Note: per her Instagram account (see #External links), her full name is Brooke Levi Vincent) (born 4 June 1992) is an English actress, known for her portrayal of Sophie Webster in the ITV soap-opera Coronation Street, which she played from 2004 to 2019.
+Brooke Levi Vincent (Note: per her Instagram account (see #External links), her full name is Brooke Levi Vincent) (born 4 June 1992) is an English actress.
+She is known for her role as Sophie Webster in the ITV soap-opera Coronation Street (2004–2019).
+She has since appeared in the Channel 4 soap opera Hollyoaks (2026).

 Early life

 Vincent was born in Audenshaw, Greater Manchester, England to Nicola Anderton, a crime scene officer for Greater Manchester Police, and Anthony Vincent, a tour guide in Tenerife.
 Her parents separated when she was two; she was raised by her mother and her stepfather, John McDermott.
 Vincent has a paternal older half-brother, Zak, and a younger maternal half-sister, Maisie.
 Vincent is the cousin of Ellie Leach, a fellow Coronation Street actress, who plays Faye Windass; Vincent was said to be "overjoyed" by Leach's casting in the soap.

 Vincent attended Fairfield High School for Girls in Droylsden and The Manchester College, where she gained a National Diploma in Acting.